VPAC/superlinux/supercomputingwithlinux.md

 | Running 		| Node is reporting status, currently is executing workload, and can accept additional workload.
 SLURM will use "Mixed" to describe this state			|
 | Drained 		| Node is reporting status, currently is not executing workload, and cannot accept additional workload due to administrative action.				|
 | Draining 		| Node is reporting status, currently is executing workload, and cannot accept additional workload due to administrative action.					|

+Whilst commands like qstat or squeue can be used to investigate the status of a job, many HPC systems allow users to login to compute nodes that they have jobs running on.
+From there they can display the running processes with the `top` command.

 ## 3.4 Standard Job DLPOLY: Molecullar Modelling